Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/visualization-tutorials/stacked-charts.md

 ## Sample Data Source

-For this tutorial, you will use the "Stacked Charts" sheet in the [Slingshot Visulization Tutorials](https://download.infragistics.com/slingshot/samples/Slingshot_Visualization_Tutorials.xlsx).
+For this tutorial, you will use the *Stacked Charts* sheet in the [Slingshot Visulization Tutorials](https://download.infragistics.com/slingshot/samples/Slingshot_Visualization_Tutorials.xlsx).

 >[!NOTE]
 Excel files as local files are not supported in this release.
-In order to follow these tutorials, make sure you upload the file to one of the supported _cloud services_ or add it as a [Web Resource](datasources/supported-data-sources/web-resource.md).
+In order to follow these tutorials, make sure you upload the file to one of the supported *cloud services* or add it as a [Web Resource](datasources/supported-data-sources/web-resource.md).

 </div>